Hays Code: Abandonment

 In 1963, MPAA president Eric Johnston, who had previously "liberalized" the Code, died.
 The next three years were marked by a power struggle between two factions, which led to an erratic application of the Code.
 Finally, the "liberal" faction prevailed by 1966, installing Jack Valenti as the Association's new head.
-The chaos of the interim period had rendered enforcement impossible and Valenti, an opponent of the Production Code, began working on a rating system under which film restrictions would lessen, an idea that had been considered as early as 1960 in response to the success of the non-approved Some Like It Hot and Anatomy of a Murder.
+The chaos of the interim period had rendered enforcement impossible and Valenti, an opponent of the Production Code, began working on a rating system under which film restrictions would lessen, an idea that had been considered under Johnston before he died.

-In 1966, Warner Bros. released Who's Afraid of Virginia Woolf?, the first film to feature the "Suggested for Mature Audiences" (SMA) label.
+In 1966, Warner Bros.
+Pictures released Who's Afraid of Virginia Woolf?, which was distributed with the agreement that persons under 16 would require accompaniment by a parent or adult guardian (as displayed on numerous advertising posters from its original release).
 As the PCA board was divided about censoring the film's explicit language, Valenti negotiated a compromise: the word "screw" was removed, but other language remained, including the phrase "hump the hostess".
 The film received Production Code approval despite the previously prohibited language.

 That same year, the British-produced, American-financed film Blowup was denied Production Code approval for its various instances of nudity, foreplay and intercourse.
 Metro-Goldwyn-Mayer released it anyway, under a specially created pseudonym, Premier Productions.
 This was the first instance of an MPAA member company directly producing a film without a Seal of Approval.
 Also, the original, lengthy Code was replaced by a list of eleven points outlining that the boundaries of the new code would be current community standards and good taste.
 Any film containing content deemed suitable for older audiences would feature the SMA label in its advertising.
 With the creation of this new label, the MPAA unofficially began classifying films.

+The surviving 1930 - 1968 records of the Production Code Administration, some 20,000 papers comprising files on over 5000 films, were donated to the Margaret Herrick Library of the Academy of Motion Picture Arts and Sciences in 1987.